 Inflammation and Lifestyle Choices

-Over the years, a number of studies have suggested associations between a variety of lifestyle choices and chronic inflammation, including:
+Over the years, several studies have suggested associations between a variety of lifestyle choices and chronic inflammation, including:

 - Physical inactivity and its role in low-grade chronic inflammation